- What is a codependent parent

 To avoid confusion, we use a definition supported by widely recognized peer-reviewed research, though we don’t claim to have the only correct definition.

-A codependent parent is excessively preoccupied with the lives of their children4 who tend to, but not necessarily, have destructive behaviors such as substance abuse.
-As a result, they derive a sense of purpose from the codependent parent-child relationship5 by controlling them in order to “save” them from these behaviors6.
+A codependent parent is excessively preoccupied with the lives of their children, who tend, but not necessarily, to have destructive behaviors such as substance abuse.
+As a result, they derive a sense of purpose from the codependent parent-child relationship by controlling them to save them from these behaviors.3,4

 Codependency describes a relationship pattern in which the codependent person meets another person’s needs in a dysfunctional way.